Ciro14/Elefant/execution/README.md

 ##Installation
 This service is written in Java.
 Therefore you need an actuel version of the Java Virtual Machine (version 1.8 or higher).
 Please make sure that this requirement is fulfilled!

-Then download the actual jar file from the folder with the name ["target"](https://github.com/Ciro14/Elefant/tree/master/execution/target).
+Checkout this project and go to the folder with the name [execution/target/](https://github.com/Ciro14/Elefant/tree/master/execution/target).
 This file bundles all things you need.

 You can start this service from your command line.
 Just type the Following command.